 Running system updates and software patches across a cluster of physical servers is time-consuming and labor-intensive.
 However, with VMs, you can roll out updates and patches simultaneously from a single location.

 You don’t have to worry about compatibility when making hardware updates as VM operations (except performance) are unaffected, and all your applications depend only on their host VM.

-Disadvantages of using VMs
+Cons of using VMs

 VMs have their own drawbacks that can make their implementation somewhat complex and tedious.
 Some of these disadvantages are:

 - The acquisition costs could be high.
 While VMs save you money in the long run, the initial investment can be higher since you need to buy high-performance servers to host multiple VMs and purchase various licenses.

 - Set up can be complex.
 Setting up a complete virtual architecture with machines, networks, and routing can be a little complex.

 - Hardware clustering.
 Using fewer physical servers means most of your resources are in one location, which can result in a single point of failure in the event of a disaster.